Robitx/gp.nvim/README.md

   - multimodal - same command works for normal/insert mode, with selection or a range
   - many possible output targets - rewrite, prepend, append, new buffer, popup
   - non interactive command mode available for common repetitive tasks implementable as simple hooks
-    (explain something in a popup window, write unit tests for selected code into a new buffer, finish selected code based on comments in it, etc.)
+    (explain something in a popup window, write unit tests for selected code into a new buffer,
+    finish selected code based on comments in it, etc.)
+- **Speech to text support**
+  - a mouth is 2-4x faster than fingers when it comes to outputting words - use it where it makes sense
+    (dicating comments and notes, asking gpt questions, giving instructions for code operations, ..)

 ## Changelog